Autoparallel/site/content/_index.md

 ## About Me

-My name is Colin Roberts.
+My name is Colin Roberts, CTO and Co-Founder of [Multifactor](https://multifactor.com).
+Check us out here!
 <div class="cta-banner">
   <div class="cta-content">
     <span class="cta-text">Learn more about how we're redefining zero-trust at</span>